awslabs/device-monitor/README.md

 # FleetWatch - IoT Fleet Management System

 FleetWatch is a comprehensive IoT device fleet management system built on AWS cloud services.
-It enables monitoring, management, and analysis of connected devices at scale. **FleetWatch serves as a complete replacement for AWS IoT FleetHub services, which will be discontinued starting October 2025.**
+It enables monitoring, management, and analysis of connected devices at scale. **FleetWatch serves as sample customizable solution to help customers get started when AWS IoT FleetHub service will be discontinued starting October 2025.**.
+This is only sample code and it is not supposed to be used in production environments.

 ## Features